Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/gribfeaturecollections.md

 GRIB Collections now keep track of both the reference time and valid time.
 The collection is partitioned by reference time.
 A collection with a single reference time will have a single partition with a single time coordinate.
 A collection with multiple reference times will have partitions for each reference time, plus a PartitionCollection that represents the entire collection.
 Very large collections should be partitioned by directory and/or file, creating a tree of partitions.
-A PartitionCollection has two datasets (kept in seperate groups), the TwoD and the Best dataset.
+A PartitionCollection has two datasets (kept in separate groups), the TwoD and the Best dataset.
 The TwoD dataset has two time coordinates - reference time (aka run time) and forecast time (aka valid time), corresponding to FMRC TwoD datasets.
 The forecast time is two dimensional, corresponding to all the times available for each reference time.
 The Best dataset has a single forecast time coordinate, the same as 4.3 GRIB Collections and FMRC Best datasets.
 If there are multiple GRIB records corresponding to the same forecast time, the record with the smallest offset from its reference time is used.
 Implementation notes: